Miserlou/Zappa/README.md

 _S3 remote environment variables were added to Zappa before AWS introduced native environment variables for Lambda (via the console and cli).
 Before going down this route check if above make more sense for your usecase._

-If you want to use remote environment variables to configure your application (which is especially useful for things like sensitive credentials), you can create a file and place it in an S3 bucket to which your Zappa application has access to.
+If you want to use remote environment variables to configure your application (which is especially useful for things like sensitive credentials), you can create a file and place it in an S3 bucket to which your Zappa application has access.
 To do this, add the `remote_env` key to zappa_settings pointing to a file containing a flat JSON object, so that each key-value pair on the object will be set as an environment variable and value whenever a new lambda instance spins up.

 For example, to ensure your application has access to the database credentials without storing them in your version control, you can add a file to S3 with the connection string and load it into the lambda environment using the `remote_env` configuration setting.